 Even after the strikers relinquished most of their demands and the strike ended, the General Zionists persisted with harsh critiques of the socialist republicanism at the core of the Mapai government’s confrontation with the strikers.
-The party’s speakers linked this general criticism with the recently-ended confrontation between the government and the professional middle-class.
-During Knesset budget discussions on 22 February, one of the party’s prominent leaders, Knesset member and former Transportation Minister Yosef Sapir (later minister without portfolio on behalf of the Gahal party), spoke up against the government’s inequality prevention policy that was ‘trampling’ the middle-class:
+During Knesset budget discussions on 22 February, one of the party’s prominent leaders, Knesset member and former Transportation Minister Yosef Sapir (later minister without portfolio on behalf of the Gahal party), spoke up against the government’s inequality prevention policy that was ‘trampling’ the middle-class.

-It all shows there is a ‘social steamroller’ being used without consideration of whether or not this benefits the economy.
-This system by definition tramples all who stand in its way.
-It is at the core of the Histadrut’s war against the working intelligentsia.

 Sapir went on to assert that it was necessary to turn away from the anachronistic manual workers and look toward the liberal professions, the entrepreneurs, the tradesmen, the industrialists.
 He expressed one of the strike’s most important characteristics: along with being a materialistic struggle, it was also a struggle for social superiority and prestige.
 “If we wish to promise the plebeian masses fair wages,” he said, “we must secure a just [i.e. higher] wage for the executive and educated workers.”